 So, if you happen to own a rather thin wrist, you should definitely try this one on you before reaching for the credit card.

 There is a good way to do the trick without actually visiting the store that sells the model.
-Just copy a picture of the watch, scale it in Photoshop or Gimp to the actual size of the timepiece, print it and then try it on your wrist.
+Just copy a picture of the watch, scale it in Photoshop or Gimp to the actual size, print it, and then try it on your wrist.

-The dial of the watch features whole three sub-dials: a retrograde date indicator at 3 o’clock, a more traditional “days of week” indicator at 9 o’clock, and a dashboard-style power reserve display at 6 o’clock.
+The dial features a whole three sub-dials: a retrograde date indicator at 3 o’clock, a more traditional “days of week” indicator at 9 o’clock, and a dashboard-style power reserve display at 6 o’clock.

 Resembling the old-school speedometers on the old American muscle-cars, the power reserve indicator looks daringly anachronistic here, like a custom 1935 Ford pick-up track on a Formula 1 circuit.